BOOK NOW CALL US

 Planning Your Winter Visit to La Verkin

 While summer might be the most popular time to visit Southern Utah, winter offers unique views, beautiful landscapes, and plenty of new and exciting activities to enjoy.
-From skiing to snowshoeing to a fairytale sleigh ride, these winter activities are just a short drive away from The Dwellings, making it the perfect basecamp for your winter adventure.
+The charming town of La Verkin serves as a convenient base for winter adventures, with many top ski areas and attractions within a two hour drive.
+From skiing to snowshoeing to a fairytale sleigh ride, these winter activities are just a short drive away from The Dwellings, making it the perfect basecamp for your winter adventure no matter which season you choose to visit Southern Utah.

 Still not sure whether this season is the right time for a visit?
-Check out this guide next to learn why you should start planning a winter visit to The Dwellings.
+Explore our luxury tiny homes for a unique stay in Southern Utah, then [check out this guide next ](LINK 7)to learn why you should start planning a winter visit to The Dwellings and use the Dwelling units property map to fine-tune your plans.